MumenJarrah/CloudLabs/lab5.md

 to a certificate.
 This extension is called Subject Alternative Name (SAN).
 Using the SAN extension, it’s possible to specify several hostnames in the `subjectAltName` field of a certificate.
 To generate a certificate signing request with such a field, we can put all the necessary information in a configuration file or at the command line.
-We will use the command-line approach in this task (the configuration file approach is used in another SEED lab, the TLS lab).
+We will use the command-line approach in this task.
 We can add the following option to the `"openssl req"` command.
 It should be noted that the `subjectAltName` extension field must also include the one from the common name field; otherwise, the common name will not be accepted as a valid name.